top of page

 Rōhi is a Māori transliteration of the English Rose.
 Similarly, my Hatha Yoga practice exists in translation and has been transplanted.
 I’m committed to respectfully navigating this cross-cultural transmission and continuing to learn from traditional Hatha Yoga teachers and scholars.

-Yoga is complex in its philosophy, science and practice.
-Equally complex, is its history and present.
-Fundamentally, however, it requires - starting where you are with compassion and authenticity.
-This is the hope and guiding orientation of my practice.
+Yoga is complex in its philosophy, science, and practice.
+Equally complex is its history and present.
+Fundamentally, however, it requires starting where you are, with compassion and authenticity.
+I endeavour to embody this ethos in my practice.

-Like the Rōhi I also live and grow in Aotearoa as an uninvited guest.
-In doing so I have directly and indirectly benefitted from the displacement and dispossession of Indigenous peoples and profited from the environmental impact of the health and well-being industry.
+Like the Rōhi, I also live and grow in Aotearoa as an uninvited guest.
+In doing so, I have directly and indirectly benefited from the displacement and dispossession of Indigenous peoples and profited from the environmental impact of the health and well-being industry.

 As an uninvited guest of these lands, I pledge at least 1% of my income to help fund Indigenous organisations and those fighting for social and climate justice (onepercentcollective.org/charities).
-It is a privilege to call Aotearoa home and live amongst and walk alongside our tangata whenua.
+It is a privilege to call Aotearoa home and to live amongst, and walk alongside, our tangata whenua.
 This is Māori land.

 Whenua Picture